-When you're ready for dinner, look for Segovia's culinary claim to fame, roast suckling pig (cochinillo asado — 21 days of mother's milk, into the oven, and onto your plate).
+When you're ready for dinner, look for Segovia's culinary claim to fame, roast suckling pig (cochinillo asado) — 21 days of mother's milk, into the oven, and onto your plate.
 It's worth a splurge here.
 For lighter fare, try sopa castellana — soup mixed with eggs, ham, garlic, and bread — or warm yourself up with the local judiones de la granja, a popular soup made with flat white beans from the region.
-Ponche segoviano, a dessert made with a mazapán base, is heavenly after an earthy dinner or with a coffee in the afternoon.
+Ponche segoviano, a dessert made with a marzapan base, is heavenly after an earthy dinner or with a coffee in the afternoon.

-You can easily reach Segovia from Madrid — it's just one hour away by bus or two hours by train.
+You can easily reach Segovia from Madrid — it's just one hour away by bus or half hour by train.
 When you're ready to move on, consider busing from Segovia to Ávila for a visit, then continuing to Salamanca by bus or train.